BlockchainLabsNZ/BitHeroToken/audit/readme.md

 ## Observations

-- Before the Audit the team has deployed contracts their to mainnet at the address of [0x91e8782aed0213659caea7d80975ac20ce9ebb38](http://etherscan.io/address/0x91e8782aed0213659caea7d80975ac20ce9ebb38) & [0x5ba422338f85d19d92eaab161ce0ee2d93165116](http://etherscan.io/address/0x5ba422338f85d19d92eaab161ce0ee2d93165116).
-To date neither of these contracts have been are source verified.
-We would recommend that the team source verified these contracts to confirm the are the same as the code that has been audited.
+- Before the Audit the team has deployed their contracts to mainnet at addresses [0x91e8782aed0213659caea7d80975ac20ce9ebb38](http://etherscan.io/address/0x91e8782aed0213659caea7d80975ac20ce9ebb38) & [0x5ba422338f85d19d92eaab161ce0ee2d93165116](http://etherscan.io/address/0x5ba422338f85d19d92eaab161ce0ee2d93165116).
+To date neither of these contracts have been source verified.
+We would recommend that the team source verified these contracts to confirm that they are the same as the code that has been audited.

 ## Conclusion

 The developers are using an audited framework for both their Token contracts and their ICO contracts.
+We created a [report](framework-comparison-report.md) which shows the differences between the framework code, and the code in this set of contracts has no major differences.
+We are relying on the test suite and previous audits for this framework as a foundation for our confidence in the security of these contracts.
+Usually we would like to see a full test suite also included with the contracts.

 We took part in carefully reviewing all source code provided, including both static and functional testing methodology.